AlexGalich/Seattle_analysis/README.md

-# Seattle_analysis
-Seattle house sales analysis
+# Seattle house sales analysis
 The goal of analysis was to increase effectiveness of selecting houses for renovation and resale , in addition to that I had to investigate and show sales pattern over the year and week

 Files: